-In the state-of-the-art hardware masking literature, researchers have used various techniques to generate the random bits required for their experimental analyses.
+In the state-of-the-art hardware masking literature, different authors have used various techniques to generate the random bits required for their experimental analyses.
 An AES-128 in counter (CTR) mode has been used in [BGN+14b] to provide 44 random bits per clock cycle.
-Assuming that a round-based AES-128 implementation requires at least 12500 gate equivalents (GE) of area (the smallest value listed in the comparison of [UHM+20]) and produces 128 output bits every 10 clock cycles, the area cost of generating one random bit per cycle can be estimated to be at least 977 GE.
+Assuming that a round-based AES-128 implementation requires at least 12 500 gate equivalents (GE) of area (the smallest value listed in the comparison of $[UHM^+20]$) and produces 128 output bits every 10 clock cycles, the area cost of generating one random bit per cycle can be estimated to be 977 GE.
 Other works like [CRB+16] instantiated reduced-round variants of the low-latency cipher PRINCE [BCG+12] in Output FeedBack (OFB) mode to rapidly generate a high number of random bits per clock cycle.
-It is not stated how many of the PRINCE rounds were removed, but calculating based on a full PRINCE as unrolled implementation which requires approximately 8 000 GE [BCG+12] of area and generates 64 output bits per cycle, the cost of generating one random bit per cycle is about 125 GE.
+It is not stated how many of the PRINCE rounds were removed, but calculating based on a full PRINCE as unrolled implementation which requires approximately $8\,000\,\mathrm{GE}\,[\mathrm{BCG}^+12]$ of area and generates 64 output bits per cycle, the cost of generating one random bit per cycle is about 125 GE.
 For a round-reduced variant, this cost might be halved at the expense of a reduced security level.
 In [SBHM20], a sponge-based PRNG [BDPA10] using a variant of Keccak [BDPA13] is used to generate 976 random bits every clock cycle.
 The design details provided are insufficient to estimate the cost per bit of the concrete construction used.
-However, a round-based Keccak-f[200] permutation requires about 5 000 GE of area and runs for 18 clock cycles [KY10].
+However, a round-based Keccak-f[200] permutation requires about 5000 GE of area and runs for 18 clock cycles [KY10].
 Using the construction proposed in [BDPA10], either 64 or 96 bits are obtained per call to Keccak-f[200], resulting in a minimum cost of 938 GE to produce one random bit per cycle.
 As mentioned earlier, there are also a number of works that use LFSRs to generate random values for masking.
 For instance, 31-bit LFSRs are employed in [MMW18, Moo19, SM21, KMMS22, KSM22] in such a way that each required random bit is generated by a dedicated LFSR that is randomly seeded on power-up.
 Following the same principle, the authors of [KM22a] have considered such a 31-bit LFSR, a 64-bit LFSR, and different variants of Keccak-Sponge-based PRNGs, and have reported the overhead of a hardware masking scheme including the area required for the necessary PRNGs.
 The cost of generating one random bit per cycle is estimated as 286 GE and 565 GE for the 31-bit and 64-bit LFSRs respectively [KM22a].
-Further, it has been explored in $[PYR^+16]$ whether evolutionary computation can be beneficial in the design and optimization of lightweight PRNGs for masking applications.
+Further, it has been explored in [PYR+16] whether evolutionary computation can be beneficial in the design and optimization of lightweight PRNGs for masking applications.
 The authors have proposed multiple PRNG variants that have passed all tests of the NIST statistical test suite [BRS+10].
 The most efficient one, based on Cartesian genetic programming, is said to have a throughput-area ratio of 68.14 Mbps/GE based on the NanGate 45 nm library.
-While this is significantly more efficient than all other approaches mentioned above, it is entirely unclear whether this primitive provides sufficient resistance against modeling or state-recovery attacks.
-Indeed, the variants proposed by the authors which are claimed to be prediction resistant are significantly more expensive.
-Finally, one work on multiplicative masking of the AES has applied an unrolled Trivium instance to generate multiple random bits per cycle for masking [MRB18].
-The use of Trivium is only mentioned at the end of the work's Appendix, without any further reasoning or cost analysis.
-Yet, the concrete properties of this approach are investigated in detail in Section 3.
+While this is significantly more efficient than all other approaches mentioned above, it is entirely unclear whether this primitive provides any resistance against modeling or state-recovery attacks.
+The other variants proposed by the authors, which are said to be prediction resistant, are significantly more expensive.
+To summarize, the current state of the art lacks dedicated, efficient, and well-studied solutions for generating masking randomness and has mostly relied on ad hoc approaches so far.